philclifford/quickemu-docs/quickemu_conf.1-01-spiceheadless.md

 quickemu --vm ubuntu-22.04.conf --display spice
 ```

+To enable copy/paste with a Windows guest, install [SPICE Windows guest tools](https://www.spice-space.org/download.html) in the guest VM.

 ## Headless

 To start a VM with SPICE enabled, but no display attached use `--display none`.